jprillo/portfolio-2023/src/pages/web-development/earrings-for-holidays.md

 ![flavor wheel](/img/earrings-for-holidays.png)

-Earrings for holidays is a square eccomerce site.
+Earrings for holidays is a Square eccomerce site.
 We were using Square for the ability to sell earrings on location with there easy to use credit card app and I don't think we paid anything to get started and have no monthly.
 It has an API as well that I could populate a front end with but we are going to have to sell a lot more earrings before I do that.

+I wish it was earrings for all the time so we could be busy all the time.
+As a life long athiest it is however kinda funny to sell Christmas earrings.
+If you have made it this far through my list of personal project this shouldn't be very surprising.